Floppy/floppy.github.io/_posts/2015-04-16-anatomy-of-a-hijack.markdown

 final transfer attack.

-While the later stages can seem more secure, a simple breach earlier on can leak more information that allows the attacker to escalate his privileges.
+While the later stages can seem more secure, a simple breach earlier on can leak more information that allows the attacker to escalate their privileges.

 Also, attackers *know* which attacks to use for particular services.
 It seems likely that the first call to the bank was intentionally looking for more information to escalate privileges with.
-Once he found my mobile operator, he knew that they would take the direct debit details as proof, so off he went.
+Once they found my mobile operator, they knew that they would take the direct debit details as proof, so off they went.

 ### SMS two-factor security is not good enough